-information of the Designated Biologist(s) and Biological Designated Monitor(s) using the Biologist Resume Form (Attachment 2) or another format containing the same information at least 30 days before starting Covered Activities.
-The Designated Monitors may assist the Designated Biologists in compliance monitoring under the direct supervision of the Designated Biologists and as specified in Compliance Monitoring below.
+Designated Biologist(s) and Designated Monitor(s).
+Permittee shall submit to CDFW, in writing, the name, qualifications, business address, and contact information of the Designated Biologists and Designated Monitors using the Biologist Resume Form (Attachment 2) or another format containing the same information at least 30 days before starting Covered Activities.
+The Permittee may request approval of Designated Biologist(s) to monitor and handle specific Covered Species covered by this ITP.
+The Designated Monitors may assist the Designated Biologists in compliance monitoring under the direct supervision of the Designated Biologists and as specified in Condition of Approval 6.7 below.
+6.8 below.
 Based on the Approved Survey Methodology for the Blunt-Nosed Leopard Lizard October 2019 (Revised), the Designated Biologists shall have equal or greater experience than a Level II Surveyor and Designated Monitors shall have equal or greater experience than a Level I Surveyor.
 In addition, Permittee shall ensure that the Designated Biologists are knowledgeable in the biology and natural history of the Covered Species, and have experience with collecting and handling Covered Species, enforcing no-disturbance buffers, and monitoring construction activities under an ITP for the Covered Species.
-The Designated Biologist(s) and Biological Designated Monitor(s) shall be responsible for monitoring Covered Activities to help minimize and fully mitigate or avoid the incidental take of individual Covered Species and to minimize disturbance of Covered Species' habitat.
-Permittee shall obtain CDFW approval of the Designated Biologist(s) and Biological Designated Monitor(s) in writing before starting Covered Activities and shall also obtain approval in advance, in writing, if the Designated Biologist(s) or Biological Designated Monitor(s) must be changed.
+Designated Biologists for San Joaquin antelope squirrel (SJAS) and BNLL and shall also have experience excavating small mammal burrows for the Covered Species.
+Permittee shall ensure that the Designated Monitors are knowledgeable and experienced in the biology and natural history of the Covered Species.
+The Designated Biologists and Designated Monitors shall be responsible for monitoring Covered Activities to help minimize and fully mitigate or avoid the incidental take of individual Covered Species and to minimize disturbance of Covered Species' habitat.
+Permittee shall obtain CDFW approval of the Designated Biologists and Designated Monitors in writing before starting Covered Activities and shall also obtain approval in advance, in writing, if the Designated Biologists or Designated Monitors must be changed.
 Designated Biologists may be approved by CDFW for specific Covered Species.
 If this is the case, they will only be permitted to survey and monitor for these specific Covered Species.

-5.4.
 Education Program.
 Permittee shall conduct an education program for all persons employed or otherwise working in the Project Area before they are authorized to perform any work.
 The program shall consist of a presentation from the Designated Biologist for the Covered Species that includes a discussion of the biology and general behavior of the Covered Species, information about the distribution and habitat needs of the Covered Species, sensitivity of the Covered Species to human activities, its status pursuant to CESA, or Fish and Game Code section 5050 as applicable, including legal protection, recovery efforts, penalties for violations and project-specific protective measures described in this ITP.
 Permittee shall provide interpretation for non-English speaking workers, and the same instruction shall be provided to any new workers before they are authorized to perform work in the Project Area.
 Permittee shall prepare and distribute wallet-sized cards or a fact sheet handout containing this information for workers to carry in the Project Area.
 Upon completion of the program, employees shall sign a form stating they attended the program and understand all protection measures.
-This training shall be repeated at least once annually for longterm and/or permanent employees that will be conducting work in the Project Area.
+This training shall be repeated at least once annually for long-term and/or permanent employees that will be conducting work in the Project Area.